Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 * **constant folding** -- the compile-time process of inputting expressions that involve constants, and computing their results
 * **pass** -- a traversal of the complete program in some representation to transform it into another representation, even when both are internal to the compilation process
-* **s-expression** -- the kinds of values held in lisp and lisp-like languages
+* **S-expression** -- the kinds of values held in lisp and lisp-like languages

 The classic Chialisp compiler does not work in usefully separable passes.
 Instead, it produces a CLVM request to run a special primitive that runs one step of the Chialisp compilation.
 The compiler then wraps this primitive in a CLVM primitive that engages in optimization and constant folding.

-In classic Chialisp, compilation is performed by constant folding, as that is what causes a CLVM primitive to be evaluated to a value when the argument is constant.
+In classic Chialisp, compilation is therefore performed by constant folding, as that is what causes a CLVM primitive to be evaluated to a value when the argument is constant.
 There is a guarantee that the entire S-expression held during compilation in the classic compiler is completely transformed into CLVM.
 This is the only time of such a guarantee, so only one pass is needed.

 ### Modern Chialisp